 We first engaged in hydrazine propulsion technologies in 1966.
-Since that time, the Lampoldshausen Centre has become an international leader in the development, production and testing of hydrazine thrusters and propulsion systems for commercial, scientific and military spacecraft.
+Since that time, Lampoldshausen's Orbital Propulsion Centre has become an international leader in the development, production and testing of hydrazine thrusters and propulsion systems for commercial, scientific and military spacecraft.

 Our hydrazine thrusters use storable monopropellant N2H4.
 Thrust is produced by the decomposition of hydrazine as it passes through a catalyst bed.